z900collector/CPU32-Assembler/README.md

 ## What is NOT working

 * The code does not write the binary data to a file, not a big effort is required but I have focused on parsing more complicate dinstructions first.
-* The label processing is not completed.
+* Some directives like .DB and .DW are not yet handled.
-* .DB .DW directives are not yet handled
+* Only a limited number of instructions have been created so far - early code needs to be refactored into individual classes.
-* Only a limited number of instructions have been created so far.
+* Various CLI options are not yet fully implemented - need to tidy this up.
-* A usage guide needs to be produced
+* A usage guide needs to be produced.

 ## Debugging